russross/blackfriday/README.md

 *  **HTML comments** An HTML comment in the form of `<!-- Miek Gieben: really -->` is detected and will be converted to a `cref` with the `source` attribute set to "Miek Gieben" and the comment text set to "really".

+*  **XML references** Any XML reference fragment included *before* the back matter, can be used as a citation reference.

 *  **BCP 14** If a RFC 2119 word is found enclosed in `**` it will be rendered as an `<bcp14>`
     element: `**MUST**` becomes `<bcp14>MUST</bcp14>`.